zac-heisey/zac-heisey.github.io/_posts/2018-05-29-focus-on-solutions-not-services.md

 **Solutions**, on the other hand, get to the root of a company's pain points to remedy real, long-standing issues or achieve fundamental change within an organization.
 And because they go beyond the surface level of deliverables, solutions can only be secured through a deep understanding of a company's history, needs, goals, market, customer base, culture, etc.

 Take a standard website, for example.
 As a service, a website is nothing more than a collection of words, images, code, and other digital content delivered to a client for an agreed upon price.
-As a solution, a website reflects the best aspects of a company in ways that establish rapport, communicate a brand's identity, and hopefully convinces visitors to make a buying decision.
+As a solution, a website reflects the best aspects of a company in order to establish rapport, communicate a brand's identity, and hopefully convince visitors to make a buying decision.

-So, do you want a website (service), or better way to attract, nurture, and convert new customers online (solution).
+So, do you want a website (service), or a better way to attract, nurture, and convert new customers online (solution).

 ## The Strategy Gap